Joyerics/Fully-Connected-Neural-Network/README.md

-🧠 Feedforward Neural Network (FNN) Implementation
-📌 Project Overview

-This project demonstrates the design, implementation, and training of a Feedforward Neural Network (FNN) using Python.
-The goal is to understand the core concepts of neural networks, including forward propagation, loss computation, and parameter optimization, through a hands-on implementation.

-This work serves as a foundational deep learning exercise and provides insight into how neural networks learn from data.

-🎯 Objectives

-Understand the architecture of a Feedforward Neural Network

-Implement an FNN for supervised learning tasks

-Explore activation functions and loss functions

-Train the network using gradient-based optimization

-Evaluate model performance and learning behavior

-🧠 What is an FNN?

-A Feedforward Neural Network (FNN) is the simplest type of neural network where information flows in one direction—from input to output—without feedback loops.
-It is commonly used for classification and regression problems, especially with tabular data.

-🛠️ Tools & Technologies

-Programming Language: Python

-Libraries:

-NumPy – numerical computation

-PyTorch / or custom implementation (as applicable)

-Matplotlib – visualization

-Environment: Jupyter Notebook / VS Code

-🔍 Methodology
-1. Data Preparation

-Input data is structured and formatted for network training

-Features and labels are separated appropriately

-2. Network Architecture

-Fully connected layers

-Non-linear activation functions

-Output layer configured for prediction

-3. Training Process

-Forward propagation to compute predictions

-Loss calculation to measure error

-Backpropagation to compute gradients

-Weight updates using an optimizer

-4. Evaluation

-Model performance assessed on unseen data

-Learning behavior observed across epochs

-📊 Key Concepts Demonstrated

-Forward propagation

-Backpropagation

-Loss minimization

-Learning rate impact

-Overfitting vs generalization

-Parameters vs hyperparameters

-📈 Results & Observations

-The model successfully learns patterns from the input data

-Loss decreases over training iterations, indicating learning

-Performance depends on network depth, learning rate, and activation choice

-🚀 How to Run This Project
+Feedforward Neural Network (FNN) – From Implementation to Training Overview

+This project focuses on building and training a Feedforward Neural Network (FNN) to better understand how neural networks learn from data.
+Rather than treating the network as a black box, the work emphasizes the underlying mechanics of forward propagation, loss computation, and parameter updates during training.

+The notebook serves as a practical exploration of core deep learning concepts and is intended to strengthen foundational knowledge required for more advanced neural network architectures.

+Problem Statement

+Neural networks are widely used for prediction and classification tasks, but understanding how they function internally is critical for building reliable models.
+This project addresses the question:

+How does a simple feedforward neural network learn from data, and how do its parameters evolve during training?

+Approach
+Data Handling

+Input features and target labels are prepared and structured for supervised learning.

+Data is passed through the network in batches during training to improve learning stability.

+Network Design

+A fully connected feedforward architecture is used.

+Hidden layers apply non-linear activation functions to capture complex relationships.

+The output layer produces predictions based on the learned representations.

+Training Process

+Forward propagation computes predictions from inputs.

+A loss function measures the difference between predictions and true values.

+Backpropagation calculates gradients of the loss with respect to network parameters.

+Parameters are updated iteratively using a gradient-based optimizer.

+Evaluation

+Model performance is monitored across training epochs.

+Changes in loss values are used to assess learning progress and convergence behavior.

+Key Concepts Demonstrated

+Feedforward neural network architecture

+Forward and backward propagation

+Loss functions and optimization

+Learning rate effects on convergence

+Difference between parameters and hyperparameters

+Model generalization vs overfitting

+Results and Observations

+The network successfully learns patterns in the data as training progresses.

+A steady decrease in loss indicates effective learning.

+Model performance is sensitive to hyperparameter choices such as learning rate and network depth.

+Even simple architectures can perform well when properly trained and tuned.

+Tools and Environment

+Language: Python

+Libraries: NumPy, Matplotlib, PyTorch (or custom neural network logic as implemented)

+Development Environment: Jupyter Notebook / VS Code

+How to Run the Project

 Clone the repository:

 git clone https://github.com/your-username/fnn-lab.git

-Navigate to the project directory

-Install required libraries:
+Install required dependencies:

 pip install numpy matplotlib torch

-Open the notebook:
+Open and run the notebook:

 jupyter notebook FNN_Lab.ipynb

-Run all cells sequentially

-📌 Future Improvements

-Add validation and test datasets
+What I Learned

+How neural networks update weights through gradient descent

+Why activation functions are essential for learning non-linear relationships

+How training dynamics change with different hyperparameter choices

+The importance of evaluating learning behavior, not just final accuracy

+Possible Extensions

+Adding a validation dataset for better generalization assessment

-Experiment with different activation functions
+Comparing different activation functions and optimizers

-Implement regularization techniques

-Extend to deeper networks

-Compare FNN performance with CNNs or other models
+Extending the network to multiple hidden layers

+Applying the same architecture to a real-world dataset

-👤 Author
+Author

 Chinenye Onyedika
-Data Analyst | Machine Learning & Deep Learning Enthusiast 📍 Windsor, Ontario, Canada
+Data Analytics Graduate | Machine Learning & Deep Learning Enthusiast Windsor, Ontario, Canada
-🔗 GitHub | LinkedIn

-⭐ Why This Project Matters

-This project demonstrates:
-✔ Strong understanding of deep learning fundamentals
-✔ Ability to implement neural networks from scratch or using frameworks ✔ Readiness for advanced ML/DL concepts